elastic/apm-nodejs-http-client/README.md

   impact performance.
 - `apmServerVersion` - A string version to assume is the version of the APM Server at `serverUrl`.
 This option is typically only used for testing.
-  Normally this client will fetch the APM Server version at startup.
+  Normally this client will fetch the APM Server version at startup via a `GET /` request.
+Setting this option avoids that request.
-  XXX

 ### Event: `config`